Create Your Operating Agreement With Confidence

 Operating Agreement Filing Fees and Costs

-Included with Formation Packages (Most Affordable)
+Included with Formation Packages (Most Affordable):

-• CorpNet: Included in $149+ packages
+• CorpNet: Included in $149+ plans

-Standalone Purchase (Moderately Priced)
+Standalone Purchase (Moderately Priced):

-• LegalZoom: $99 flat fee for a stand-alone Operating Agreement
+• LegalZoom: $99 flat fee

-• ZenBusiness: Included in their $199/year Pro Plan
+• ZenBusiness: Included in $199/year Pro Plan

-Attorney-Drafted Agreements (Highest Cost)
+Attorney-Drafted (Highest Cost):

 • Legal Review: Some services offer optional attorney consultations

-Common Mistakes to Avoid
+Common Operating Agreement Mistakes to Avoid

 Our Guides